 A Taste of Brazil in the Swiss Alps

 So, what is amburana?
 To create this special broth for her lobster dish, Chef Bel Coelho used the seeds from a deciduous tree that grows in the Brazilian rainforest.
-I learned about this and other ingredients native to Brazil during my conversation with Coelho, one of 10 female guest chefs invited to the St. Moritz Gourmet Festival.
+I learned about this and other ingredients native to Brazil during my conversation with Coelho.
+She is one of 10 female guest chefs invited to the St. Moritz Gourmet Festival this year.
 We sat in the hotel’s peaceful Salon Bleu during her break between cooking for the Mountain Brunch at the CheCha Restaurant & Club and her preparations for dinner at the hotel that evening.

 During the 27th edition of the St. Moritz Gourmet Festival, Coelho partnered with the Kronenhof’s Executive Chef Fabrizio Piantanida.
-In all, they worked together on several different types of events for the first half of the festival: such as the Grand Julius Bär Opening, three Gourmet Dinners and Gourmet Safaris and more.
-About six months before the festival started, the two chefs began planning for how they would prepare the dishes and where to source the ingredients.
+In all, they worked together on several different types of events for the first half of the festival.
+They include the Grand Julius Bär Opening, three Gourmet Dinners and Gourmet Safaris and more.
+About six months before the festival started, the two chefs began planning together.
+About how they would prepare the dishes and where to source the ingredients.
 Of course, Coelho could not bring fresh produce from Brazil to Switzerland, so she opted for dried versions instead.
 She described Piantanida as very organized and helpful.
 “I’ve been talking to Fabrizio, so he could maybe one day come to Brazil and cook with me.”

 A graduate of the Culinary Institute of America, Coelho has become well known in Brazil for her restaurants, as well as her television program.
 Her current restaurant, Clandestino, opens only two weeks per month.
 This gives her the flexibility to maintain a better work-life balance in comparison to having a more traditional restaurant schedule.
 Her televsion program, “Receita de Viagem” focused on regional Brazilian foods.
 It gave her recognition from a global audience because TLC, Discovery Channel and ARTE have rebroadcast it in other languages.

 Passionate about drawing attention to these native plant species, Coelho is also working on a book about Afro-Brazilian cuisine associated with Candomblé religious traditions.
-Fascinated by the culinary rituals of this religion, the roots of which were brought to Brazil by enslaved people from West Africa, she developed an entire menu around the Orixás, the deities of Candomblé.
+In addition, she is fascinated by the culinary rituals of this religion.
+The roots of which were brought to Brazil by enslaved people from West Africa.
+As such, she developed an entire menu around the Orixás, the deities of Candomblé.
 The Orixás represent elements of nature, such as iron or wind and lightning.
 Each of these deities have their own sacred dishes, music and unique dances presented and performed during religious services.
-Women play an important role in these ceremonies as the yabasse, a cook who has learned over time how to prepare the special dishes of these individual deities.
+Furthermore, women play an important role in these ceremonies as the yabasse.
+This is a cook who has learned over time how to prepare the special dishes of these individual deities.

 Via the St. Moritz Gourmet Festival, Bel Coelho brought the taste of Brazil to Switzerland’s Grand Kronenhof Hotel.
-With several events held at the hotel and elsewhere in the Upper Engadine Valley, she shared her dishes with a rich culinary history.
-Her menus carry an underlying message of promoting sustainability and celebrating Brazil’s cultural diversity.
+More specifically, with several events held at the hotel and elsewhere in the Upper Engadine Valley, she shared her dishes with a rich culinary history.
+Overall, her menus carry an underlying message of promoting sustainability and celebrating Brazil’s cultural diversity.
 At the forefront of Brazilian gastronomy, she was a dynamic force at this year’s festival.

 For more information: